-In addition to meeting the basic needs of food, clothing and shelter, the cottage environment provides a safe, structured and family-like home that helps cottage families provide children the opportunity to develop healthy relationships with adults and peers.
+Our On-Campus Family Care Cottages (previously our residential care program) is nationally accredited and provides long-term care for up to 32 children from ages 5 through 18 years old.
+Each cottage holds up to eight children.
+In addition to meeting the basic needs of food, clothing and shelter, the cottage environment provides a safe, structured family environment that helps prevent and resolve social and emotional problems long term.
+Cottage families provide children the opportunity to develop relationships with adults and peers.
 Each home offers children a chance to experience how healthy families behave, communicate and respect one another.
 Security, consistency, structure and discipline are the cornerstones of cottage life.

 Residents attend schools in Judson Independent School District.
 The children are given academic support through the on campus after-school tutoring program.
 Children living at Boysville are encouraged to participate in a variety of school, community and leadership activities to continue normalcy in their life.